nbarudi/Hardcore-Server/readme.md

 	-> Something along the lines of "The Traveler" moving on to a new dimension?
 	-> Might be possible to retexture blocks based on the dimension it is in?

+The Homewrecker:
+	- Item at the request of Fab:
+	- Cut off  your head!
+Requires no fuel!
+Gain your head.. thats all.
+	- Cut off another players head!
+Costs 32 Mystical Fuel.
+	- Losing their head obviously kills the player
+	- No items will be lost for losing their head!

+The Fabricator:
+	- Support item that uses fuel to heal the player it hits!
+	- Heals 0.5 hearts per hit.
+Will not use fuel if you miss!
+	- In the spesific use of Shaisty.
+It can instantly kill Fab.
+	- This was their custom item.. so I will make it happen!

 Design method Travler Spawns..
 Unsure what I will do yet!